2023 Solar Incentives Guide for North Logan, UT - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement in place with your North Logan utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.
+• Net Metering: Net metering becomes relevant once your solar system is up and running.
+If you've signed a net metering agreement with your North Logan utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other places you may get refunded a percentage of the value.

 Best Solar Financing